nest/nest-gpu/doc/installation/cmake_options.rst

 Options for configuring NEST GPU
 --------------------------------

+NEST GPU allows for several configuration options for custom builds:

 Set GPU architecture (see `here <https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/>`_ to choose the best NVIDIA GPU architecture for your GPU card):